keithrbennett/keithrbennett.github.io/blog/_posts/2020-05-07-add-bootstrap-to-rails-6-with-two-shell-commands.md

 to say hello, please give me a holler at [kbennett@bbs-software.com](mailto:kbennett@bbs-software.com).

-----
+    A   ----

 This article may be improved over time.
 To see its revisions you can go to its [Github commit history](https://github.com/keithrbennett/keithrbennett.github.io/commits/master/blog/_posts/2020-05-07-adding-bootstrap-to-rails-6.md).

+----

+Note: The patch (#1) originally published with this article did not include some configuration code needed to expose JQuery and Popper, which could have been a problem implementing customizations.
+It was fixed on 2020-05-12.
+You can see the changes [here](https://gist.github.com/keithrbennett/1ee95d21ab9597602184ab689ca0a6f1/revisions).